cab1729/AdventureWorksPortal/README.md

 -	AdventureWorkSL

-	A simple Silverlight control that uses the Product Detail service from AdventureWorksServices to access product data.
+	A simple Silverlight control that uses the Product Catalog service from AdventureWorksServices to access product data.

 -	AdventureWorksSL.Web